Similarity as Reward Alignment: Robust and Versatile Preference-based Reinforcement Learning: Offline RL experiments

 \section{Offline RL experiments}

-In this section we address the following questions: First, how does using SARA inferred rewards compare to prior PbRL algorithms in the domain of offline RL?
-Secondly, how does SARA perform when the dataset is modified, \textit{i.e.} neutral preferences are excluded or labeling mistakes occur?
+In this section we address the following questions: First, how does SARA perform when labeling mistakes occur?
+Secondly, how do SARA inferred rewards compare to BT based algorithms?

+We take preference datasets and randomly flip 10\%, 20\%, and 40\% of the non-neutral labels.
+These error rates are in accordance with realistic error rates noted in prior literature, as discussed in Section \ref{sec:intro} (page 2 top).

-\paragraph{Setup} Similar to past works \cite{kim_preference_2023,dppo}, we evaluate our framework in the offline setting on the following D4RL benchmark datasets: Mujoco locomotion (4 datasets), Franka Kitchen (2 datasets), Adroit (2 datasets) \cite{d4rl, d4rlwebsite, mujoco}.
+\textbf{Setup} ~ Similar to past works \citep{kim_preference_2023,dppo}, we evaluate our framework in the offline setting on the following D4RL benchmark datasets: Mujoco locomotion (4 datasets), Franka Kitchen (2 datasets), Adroit (2 datasets) \citep{d4rl, d4rlwebsite, mujoco}.
 For the Mujoco and Adroit tasks, we use the preference datasets provided by \citet{kim_preference_2023}.
 We use the datasets by \citet{dppo} for the Kitchen tasks.
 All preference datasets comprise a limited subset of labeled trajectory pairs (100-500 pairs, depending on the dataset) relative to the full number of offline trajectories.
 The Adroit and Kitchen tasks have high dimensional state/action spaces (69 state+action dimensions) relative to the Mujoco tasks (14-23 state+action dimensions).
 Thus, our experiments comprise a variety of task environments, labeler sources, and state-action dimensionalities.
-Additional details on the preference and full offline datasets can be found in Appendix~\ref{sec:prefdatasets}.
-The policy evaluation rewards exhibit high variance and are quite similar across models for the Adroit tasks, so we defer the Adroit results to Appendix~\ref{sec:penresults}.
+We did not experiment on AntMaze due to a critical bug noted by \citet{dppo} (Supplement \ref{sec:antmaze}).
+Additional details on the preference and full offline datasets can be found in Supplement~\ref{sec:prefdatasets}.
+The policy evaluation rewards exhibit high variance and are quite similar across models for the Adroit tasks, so we defer the Adroit results to Supplement~\ref{sec:penresults}.

+\textbf{Evaluation Metrics} ~ After training on preference datasets, we infer the rewards $r_t$, for all transitions in the full offline dataset as discussed in Section~\ref{sec:rewardinf}.
+We then evaluate alignment of our learned rewards to the given preference criteria via two metrics: 1) Pearson correlation between inferred rewards and the environment rewards and 2) policy evaluation returns after offline RL training with the reward inferred offline dataset.
+The first metric, used also by \cite{lire, flowtobetter, multitype}, is valid because the preference criteria given to the human labelers closely aligns with the crafted environment reward functions (e.g., hopper Gym rewards velocity and stability, matching labeler instructions from Kim et al. (2023)).
+Thus, correlation with environment rewards serves as a proxy for adherence to preference labels.